spotify-web-api-java/spotify-web-api-java/README.md

 // Create callbacks in case of success or failure Futures.addCallback(albumFuture, new FutureCallback<Album>() {

-  // Print the genres if the album call is successful public void onSuccess(Album album) {
+  // Print the genres of the album call is successful public void onSuccess(Album album) {
     List<String> genres = album.getGenres();
     for (String genre : genres) {